uspki/policies/certificate-policy.md

 The issuing CA SHALL document in its Certificate Policy or Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.

 ### 7.1.7 Usage of Policy Constraints extension
+The CAs MAY assert policy constraints in CA certificates.

 ### 7.1.8 Policy qualifiers syntax and semantics
+Certificates issued under this CP SHALL NOT contain policy qualifiers.

 ### 7.1.9 Processing semantics for the critical Certificate Policies extension
+Certificates issued under this policy SHALL NOT contain a critical certificate policies extension.

 ## 7.2 CRL profile

 ### 7.2.1 Version number(s)
+The CAs SHALL issue X.509 Version two (2) CRLs.

 ### 7.2.2 CRL and CRL entry extensions

 ## 7.3 OCSP profile

 ### 7.3.1 Version number(s)
+OCSP Responders operated under this policy shall use OCSP version 1.

 ### 7.3.2 OCSP extensions